jethromayuk/jethromay.dev/README.md

 * [Jigsaw](https://jigsaw.tighten.co/)
 * [Tailwind](https://tailwindcss.com/)

+## Previous Iterations

+My 2020 site built with Hugo and Tailwind can be found [here](https://github.com/jethromayuk/jethromay.com-2020).

+My 2019 site built with Next.js and Tailwind can be found [here](https://github.com/jethromayuk/jethromay.com-2019).

 ## Contributing

 Feel free to submit a pull request if you notice anything that needs to be addressed.